 - C256001 Trunks, including doll-sized trunks and wardrobes. - C256002 An Article either a repurposed "treasure" (accessory) from an old item or an old "treasure" (accessory) refinished or renovated.
 May include a display of a collection or collectibles, being careful not to destroy value of the collection. - C256003 Furniture either a repurposed "treasure" from an old item or an old "treasure" refinished or renovated.
 May include doll-sized furniture. - C256004 Cleaned and Restored Heirloom Accessory or Old Furniture A reconditioned and cleaned old piece of furniture or accessory that is functional for use or display.
 Item might be cleaned and waxed, and simple repairs made.
 Item would not be refinished or repainted but reconditioned to restore it to its original look or to prevent it from further damage as a valuable heirloom.
-(Refinished items go in classes 2-3) This class is for situations where it may be best to do very little to the item to maintain its antique value.
-Item or article should be of complexity suited to an advanced project. - C256005 Cleaned &/or Restored Heirloom Home Furnishings Textile Consult extension publication Care and Conservation of Heirloom Textiles, Nebraska Cooperative Extension NF93-137 for information.
+(Refinished items go in classes 2-3) Consult extension publication Care and Conservation of Heirloom Textiles for information on textiles.
+This publication can be found in the Digitial Commons at: https://go.unl.edu/gcnh This class is for situations where it may be best to do very little to the item to maintain its antique value.
+Item or article should be of complexity suited to an advanced project.